Review 2024 and trends 2025

 From tester to leader: Why the interpersonal challenges exceed anything a leadership course can ever prepare.

-Pen tests at the end of a project always find the same things: headers, misconfigurations, standard gaps.
-Integrating security into the pipeline reduces this to 4 to 5 really critical findings.
+Pen tests at the end of a project always find the same headers, misconfigurations and gaps.
+Security in the pipeline cuts that to a handful.

 Testing embedded software without having the hardware?
 How unit tests, CI pipelines and MISRA standards interact in practice.

-255 form variants, 16 federal states, sometimes over 100 fields per form: How model-based test data generation and generic UI automation make this effort manageable.
+255 form variants, 16 federal states and over 100 fields per form stay manageable.
+Model-based test data and generic UI automation help.

 Mechanical engineers and the Cyber Resilience Act: What companies can expect, where the real hurdles lie and why early action brings a concrete cost advantage.